 - How is your wedding invitation addressed?
 Natalie?
 Natalie and Partner?
 (If the invite doesn’t have a name on it, this makes it a little tricky).
 This tells you if you’re able to bring your boyfriend or friend to the wedding.
 Don’t worry if you’re single and didn’t get a “plus one” (that’s wedding lingo for getting to bring a friend along).
 Chances are you’ll know plenty of people at the wedding and the bride will be courteous enough to put you at a table with other friends.
 (If you don’t know many people going, it’s a good idea to make it along to the hen’s night – that way you can meet some of the female guests)

-- If you’ve been invited sans partner, do not ask if you can bring a date.
+- If you’ve been invited sans partner, do not ask if you can bring a date, or a mate.
+Or your sister.
 Please.
 Ever.
 It puts the couple in the awkward position of having to explain themselves and having to say no.

 - What colour is the wedding invite?
 OK, this might seem like a totally random question.
 But yes, the colour of the wedding invitation does mean something usually.
 Most of the time, the wedding invitation gives you an indication of the colour scheme of the wedding.
-This allows you to figure out what colour the bridesmaids might be wearing… and you can avoid it (If you’re asking why – Because do you want to be mistaken for a bridesmaid?
-It could be a little embarrassing!)
+This allows you to figure out what colour the bridesmaids might be wearing… and you can avoid it.
+Why?
+Because if you end up in the same colour or even same dress as the bridesmaids, it can be awkward!

 - What is the dress code?
 Some invites will spell out the dress code, and others you’ll have to guess.
 Check out this post on decoding the dress code for more.
 And don’t wear white!